ilexiv/Leetcode/Algorithms/SlidingWindow/README.md

 * Longest Substring Without Repeating Characters: https://leetcode.com/problems/longest-substring-without-repeating-characters/
     <details><summary>Solution</summary><p>

-        Two left and right pointers are introduced and points to 0, we are iterating through the input string using the right pointer and check if we already meet this character.
+        Two left and right pointers are introduced and points to index 0, we are iterating through the input string using the right pointer and check if we already meet this character.
 To check if we met the char we use unordered map and save the index of this char to it.